davestephens/ansible-nas/README.md

 * A backup tool - allows scheduled backups to Amazon S3, OneDrive, Dropbox etc
 * An IRC bouncer and web-based client
 * Source control with Gitea
-* SSL secured external access to some applications via Traefik
+* SSL secured external access to applications via Traefik
 * A Docker host with Portainer for image and container management
 * An automatic dynamic DNS updater if you use Cloudflare to host your domain DNS